flyrain/trace-mapping/README.md

 Usage
 --------
-Open example.tracemap with Emacs, "Ctrl+z" to jump to source code.
+Open example.tracemap with Emacs, "Ctrl+z" to jump to source code, you may need to select your source code directory first.

 Open example.fun with Emacs, click to jump to source code or tracemap file.